 For awhile now, we’ve been relying on smoothies for a quick, slurp-able snack.
 It’s one way I know my kids are getting more fruit (and even veggies!) into their day.

 A few summers ago I started turning our smoothies into popsicles.
-It’s a nice alternative to the sugary ones they see at the store and beg me to buy.
+It’s a nice alternative to the sugary ones they beg me to buy at the store

 Blueberry Popsicle Ingredients